 If you’re like me (and I think you are!), you’ve been drawn to homesteading from a desire to quit the rat race, slow down, and live a simpler life.
 Unfortunately, though, not everyone can afford to retire early and live off the land.

 Land still costs money, taxes will always be there, so most of us still need to make an income.
 I’ve collected the best ways to make money from the comfort of your homestead!

 Community Supported Agriculture is a great way to sell your home-grown produce, without having to set up at farmer’s markets.
 If you grow enough of your own unique crops, you can set up your own CSA.
 If you prefer to specialize in one type of crop, there are some CSA’s that combine produce from multiple farmers to provide a varied shipment to their members.

 If you prefer to go out and sell to your customers face-to-face, Farmer’s Markets are a great place to sell your produce or homemade crafts.
 Some Farmer’s Markets will charge you a fee to set up a space, but buyers want to put a face to a name, and buy from a real person.
 They like to see and hold things before they buy them, and having you there let’s them ask questions if they have any.

-For all of the information you need to get started growing your own produce, check out our free download The Homesteader’s Vegetable Garden Companion.
+For all of the information you need to get started growing your own produce, check out my post on How to Start a Garden From Scratch.

 3. Sell Young Plants